 The School has an important role to play in supporting the mental health and wellbeing of its pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+The School aims to prevent health problems by promoting open communication as part of a whole school approach to social and emotional wellbeing of our pupils.

 Staff can access a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.
-The School Counsellor has produced a range of resources available on Firefly.
 More information can be found in the DfE Mental Health and Behaviour in Schools guidance.
 Public Health England has produced a range of resources to support school teachers to promote positive health, wellbeing and resilience among young people.

-What staff should do if they have concerns about the behaviour of another staff member
+2.12 What staff should do if they have safeguarding concerns about another staff member

-If staff have concerns about another staff member (including supply staff, agency staff, volunteers and contractors), then this should be referred to the Head.
-Where there are concerns about the Head, this should be referred to the Chair of Governors.
-In the event of allegations of abuse being made against the Head, staff are referred to the procedures below regarding managing allegations of abuse against staff (including volunteers) and refer the matter directly to the LADO.
+If staff have safeguarding concerns about another staff member (including supply staff, agency staff, volunteers and contractors) then this should be referred to the Head teacher.
+Where there are concerns about the Head teacher, this should be referred to the Board Level Lead.
+In the event of allegations of abuse being made against the Head teacher, staff are referred to the procedures below regarding managing allegations of abuse against staff (including supply staff, agency staff, volunteers and contractors) and refer the matter directly to the designated officer LADO at Tower Hamlets council.

-What staff should do it they have concerns about safeguarding practices in the School
+2.13 What staff should do if they have concerns about safeguarding practices in the School

 The School aims to ensure there is a culture of safety and raising concerns and an attitude of 'it could happen here'.
-Where staff have concerns about poor or unsafe practices and potential failures in the School's safeguarding systems, these should be raised with the Head or the DSL.
-If they continue to have concerns (or their concerns are in regard to the Head or the DSL) they should raise them in accordance with the School's Whistleblowing Policy.
-No disciplinary action will be taken against a member of staff for making such a report provided that it is done in good faith.
+Where staff have concerns about poor or unsafe practices and potential failures in the School's safeguarding systems, these should be raised in accordance with the School's whistleblowing procedures which can be found in the New Model School Staff Handbook.
+There will be no disciplinary action taken against a member of staff for making such a report provided that it is done in good faith.